DefGuard/docs/features/external-openid-providers/README.md

 ### OpenID enrollment

-When you configure your provider, the proxy will automatically allow enrolling users through it.
+When you configure your provider, Edge will automatically allow enrolling users through it.
 See [with-external-sso-google-microsoft-custom.md](../../using-defguard-for-end-users/enrollment/with-external-sso-google-microsoft-custom.md "mention") for the process from the user's point of view.

 For this to work, make sure you have the following two things set: